robtandy/datafusion-distributed-experiment/README.md

                               └──────────────────────┘
                                          ▲
                               ┌──────────┴───────────┐
-                              │  ArrowFlightReadExec │ <- This one is responsible for propagating the StageContext └──────────────────────┘
+                              │  ArrowFlightReadExec │ <-This one is responsible └──────────────────────┘   for propagating the StageContext
                                        ▲ ▲ ▲                                         ┐
               ┌────────────────────────┘ │ └─────────────────────────┐               │
    ┌──────────┴───────────┐   ┌──────────┴───────────┐   ┌───────────┴──────────┐    │